 What is the future of the plastic waste?

-Every minute, approximately 1 million plastic water bottles are sold per minute.
+Approximately 1 million plastic water bottles are sold every minute.
 That is 480 billion plastic water bottles sold across the globe for 2018.

 How much of the this plastic is going to be recycled?